Durham PreK Application Process

 At this time, Durham PreK only serves 4-year-olds.
 However, please visit our Family Resources page for assistance in finding child care for your younger children.

-Durham PreK classrooms are 5-star classrooms, and all lead teachers are required to have or be working toward a Birth to Kindergarten License.
+Durham PreK classrooms are 5-star rated classrooms, and all lead teachers are required to have or be working toward a Birth to Kindergarten License.
 These classrooms go through a thorough application process and a non-conflicting committee reviews them before selecting semifinalists.
-Semifinalists then receive an official Classroom Assessment Scoring System (CLASS©) observation to evaluate the quality of teacher-child interactions, and a site visit from the Durham PreK Senior Manager to review the family engagement, dual language learner, and children with developmental differences plans.
-From there, the classrooms with the highest scores are invited to become a Durham PreK site.
+Semifinalists then receive an official Classroom Assessment Scoring System (CLASS©) observation to evaluate the quality of teacher-child interactions, and a site visit to review application materials and plans for family engagement, dual language learners and children with unique needs.